Your PA will help you find somewhere to live when you turn 18. This could be:

-Dependant on area, you could receive support in your tenancy from your new landlord.
-We are working to allow future care leavers to move into a tenancy before they’re 18.
+Depending on which area you live, you could receive support in your tenancy from your new landlord.

 Young people who are 18+ and at risk of homelessness

-- assess your needs and create a personalised housing plan, this will consider any support needs you may have.
-You will follow steps laid out in the personalised housing plan
+- The district/borough will assess your needs and create a personalised housing plan, which will consider any support needs you may have.

-- you would be expected to attend all appointments and access and actively engage with any support that could be available
+- You would be expected to attend all appointments and actively engage with the plan and the support offered.